BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail-attachments-plus/new and planned/_index.md

 ### New and planned

+#### Version 2.9.0.3 - 27.03.2025
+Corrections:
+- Documents missing the language code field are now supported for processing.

 #### Version 2.9.0.2 - 06.02.2025
 New features:
 - Only attachments that contain content will be added.